-4.2 Targeting Woodland Creation
+Targeting Woodland Creation

-The National Park Partnership Plan has a clear ambition for sensitive woodland expansion within the five-year plan period.
+The National Park Partnership Plan 2018-2023 has a clear ambition for creating 2,000 ha of sensitive woodland expansion within the five-year plan period.
 This expansion will deliver multiple benefits such as carbon sequestration, habitat connectivity, landscape enhancement, natural flood management and increased recreational opportunities.
 However, the careful selection of location, along with design and species choice for any scheme is essential to ensure that multiple benefits are delivered and negative impacts avoided.

 The landscape of the National Park is integral to its identity and culture as well as being the foundation of its largely tourism-dependent economy.
 Proposals for the creation of new woodlands and forests in the National Park need to be designed to high standards, and National Park Authority officers are able to provide advice and support to help deliver this.

-As part of the due diligence process for any proposals, such factors such as deep peat, designated features, landscape character, cultural heritage, priority species and habitats or other wildlife constraints must be assessed on a site-by-site basis.
-Early engagement with relevant stakeholders is key to identify the opportunities and issues with a specific site.
+As part of the due diligence process for any proposals, factors such as deep peat, designated features, Landscape Character, cultural heritage, priority species and habitats or other wildlife constraints must be assessed on a site-by-site basis.
+Early engagement with relevant stakeholders is key to identifying the opportunities and issues with a specific site.

-There are opportunities to establish woodland using wide variety of species, both native and non-native, however careful selection is required based on soil types and climatic factors in order to design a scheme which fulfils the owner's objectives while being appropriate for the local landscape.
+There are opportunities to establish woodland using a wide variety of species, both native and non-native, however careful selection is required based on soil types and climatic factors in order to design a scheme which fulfils the owner's objectives while being appropriate for the local landscape.

-The use of the Landscape Toolbox will aid in proposals being designed to take into account the sensitivities present for a particular scheme. (see section 4.2 for details).
+The use of the Landscape Capacity Study and associated toolkit produced for this strategy (see page 31 and supporting document) will aid in the design of proposals to take into account the sensitivities present for a particular scheme.

 The National Park hosts a wide range of open habitats important for the wildlife they support, the jobs they provide and the wider ecosystem services they deliver.
-These include farmland providing habitat for wading birds; peatlands; moorlands and species-rich grasslands hosting a broad diversity of fungi, plants and animals.
-If carried out sensitively, new woodland creation will compliment and not conflict with these other important land uses.
+These include farmland providing habitat for wading birds, peatlands, moorlands and species-rich grasslands hosting a broad diversity of fungi, plants and animals.
+If carried out sensitively, new woodland creation will complement and not conflict with these other important land uses.